Bilateral agreements on recognition

 Germany has entered into bilateral agreements with the following countries for the mutual recognition of vocational qualifications: Switzerland, Austria and France.

 Germany has entered into bilateral agreements with Switzerland, Austria and France regarding the mutual recognition of vocational education and training qualifications.
-The common goals of the agreements are to simplify the recognition of vocational qualifications, to make it easier for skilled workers with the relevant qualifications to practice their professions and complete continuing vocational education and training in the respective partner country, and to increase cross-border mobility with neighbouring states.
+The common goals of the agreements are to simplify the recognition of professional qualifications, to make it easier for skilled workers with the relevant qualifications to practice their professions and complete continuing vocational education and training in the respective partner country, and to increase cross-border mobility with neighbouring states.

 The agreement of 10 February 2021 between the government of the Federal Republic of Germany and the Swiss Federal Council for determining the equivalence of vocational qualifications entered into force on 1 September 2021.
 It was incorporated into domestic German law by the Act of 7 August 2021.
 When compared to national regulations which apply in other respects, the agreement simplifies the mutual recognition of vocational qualifications.
 It supersedes the previous agreement on the mutual recognition of craft trade examinations and broadens the scope of application.